-OMB Approval No.: 0648-0538
+OMB Approval Number: 0648-0538

-Expires: 11/30/2015
+Expires: TBD

-Environmental Compliance Questionnaire for National Oceanic and Atmospheric Administration (NOAA) Federal Financial Assistance Applicants
+Environmental Compliance Questionnaire for National Oceanic and Atmospheric Administration Federal Financial Assistance Applicants

-Instructions
+This form is to be used in conjunction with Funding Opportunity Announcements (FOA) from the National Oceanic and Atmospheric Administration (NOAA).
+You must refer to the specific FOA for complete eligibility and application requirements.
+This form addresses information requirements specific to compliance with the National Environmental Policy Act (“NEPA”; 42 U.S.C. §§4321-4370).

-The National Environmental Policy Act (“NEPA”; 42 U.S.C. §§4321-4370) requires that federal agencies complete an environmental analysis for all major actions, including most non-federal projects funded through federal financial assistance awards.
-To comply with NEPA for a funding action, NOAA must assess information which can only be provided by the award applicant.
-To this end, the attached Environmental Compliance Questionnaire for National Oceanic and Atmospheric Administration Federal Financial Assistance Applicants (“Questionnaire”) is used to help NOAA staff determine compliance requirements for the NEPA.
-Information provided in the Questionnaire may also be used for other regulatory review requirements associated with the proposed project, such as permitting and Endangered Species Act Section 7 consultations.
+NEPA requires federal agencies to complete an environmental analysis for all major federal actions, including funding non-federal projects through federal financial assistance awards where Federal participation in the funded activity is expected to be significant.
+This Environmental Compliance Questionnaire for National Oceanic and Atmospheric Administration Federal Financial Assistance Applicants (Questionnaire) is used by NOAA to collect information about proposed activities for NEPA and other environmental compliance requirements associated with the proposed project, such as federal consultations.

-Because the Questionnaire is intended for members of the public, NOAA must use the Questionnaire in accordance with the Paperwork Reduction Act (“PRA”; 44 U.S.C. §§ 3501– 3521).
-Congress passed the PRA to minimize the paperwork burden for non-federal entities and members of the public that can result from the collection of information by or for the federal government.
-The PRA is administered by the Office of Management and Budget (OMB), which has reviewed and approved the Questionnaire (OMB Approval No. 0648-0538).

-Federal Program Officers (FPOs) are not required to ask an applicant every question in this Questionnaire.
-FPOs should only ask the questions required to complete the NEPA process (or other regulatory review requirements) for their specific, proposed funding action.
-The FPO may present these questions to the applicant in one of two ways:
+You are only required to provide the information from this Questionnaire that is specified in the FOA to which you are applying.
+The FOA may present these questions in one of two ways:

-The FPO may place the necessary questions from the Questionnaire directly into the announcement of Federal Funding Opportunity (FFO) and cite the OMB Approval Number (0648-0538); or
+The applicable questions are inserted directly into the FOA with reference to the OMB Approval Number (0648-0538) for this form; or

-The FPO may simply identify the questions (e.g. A1, C2) the applicant must answer directly in the FFO.
-If this method is chosen, the FPO must attach the entire Questionnaire to the FFO.
+The FOA will specify which questions (e.g. 1, 2) an applicant must answer, with the entire OMB-approved Questionnaire attached to the FOA.

-If the applicant does not answer all of the questions indicated in the announcement of Federal Funding Opportunity, NOAA may consider the application to be incomplete.
+Submit the information according to the instructions in the FOA.
+If you do not answer in sufficient detail, NOAA may consider the application to be incomplete.
+If a question is not applicable to your proposed activity, answer “N/A” or explain why the requested information is not relevant.

 Project Information

+Describe the proposed activity, including:

+its purpose, objectives, and goals;

-Provide a detailed description of the proposed activity, including graphics, site plans, plan diagrams, models, etc.
+graphics (i.e. figures, photographs), site plans, plan diagrams, models, etc.;

-List all species targeted by the activity, if applicable.
+sampling, collection, or observation protocols and operational procedures;

+any proposed mitigation or monitoring measures and protocols;

+a description and plan diagram of the proposed impact area, if the proposed activity involves construction, restoration, dredging, excavation, and/or fill;

+a description (i.e. specifications) of the equipment or structures (e.g. scientific monitoring equipment, deployment platforms, etc.) that would need to be temporarily or permanently placed in the environment.

+List the species of plants and animals that are the subjects of the proposed activity, and describe the numbers (by species, age, sex, stock, location, etc.) to be targeted.

+List species that would be transplanted or introduced at the site or in its immediate vicinity, and specify whether any would be non-native.
+Specify which non-native species could be introduced incidentally and how.

-Identify any hazardous substances (as defined by 29 CFR 1910.120(a)(3)) or that may be used during the proposed activity.
+List hazardous substances (as defined by 29 CFR 1910.120(a)(3)) that may be released into the environment or used during the proposed activity.

-Identify any hazardous waste (as defined by 40 CFR 261.3) that may be generated during the proposed activity.
+List hazardous wastes (as defined by 40 CFR 261.3) that may be generated during the proposed activity.

-Would the proposed activity transplant or introduce organisms not currently or formerly present at the site or in its immediate vicinity?
-If yes, identify the organisms to be transplanted or introduced.

-List and describe all major equipment to be used during the proposed activity.
+List unique or unknown risks of the proposed activity.

+List any individuals, groups, or organizations that may disapprove of or oppose the proposed activity, and describe the circumstances of their disapproval or opposition.

-If the proposed activity is a continuation of an on-going project, describe any changes to the proposed activity.
+If the proposed activity is a continuation of an on-going project, describe any changes to the proposed activity since it was initiated, including progress toward achieving its objectives/goals.
 Include information and attach reports from previous years.

+If the applicant does not receive funding from NOAA, would the applicant conduct the proposed activity anyways?

 Project Location